How do I reach the Financial Aid Office?

 What is a bookstore voucher?

-A bookstore voucher allows eligible students to purchase all or a portion of their books from the Bookstore using their excess financial aid funds.
+A bookstore voucher allows eligible students to purchase all or a portion of their books from the C-GCC bookstore using their excess financial aid funds.
 The amount spent is then added to the student’s tuition account to be paid for when their aid is disbursed to the account.
-The amount of financial aid refund will be reduced by what is spent in the Bookstore.
+The amount of financial aid refund will be reduced by what is spent in the bookstore.

 Who is eligible?